-∑ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. ☐ 2.
-Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. ☐ 3.
-Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. ☐ 4.
-Support integration of academic skills into CTE programs and programs of study. ☐ 5.
+1. Provide career exploration and career development activities through an organized, students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.
+2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. 🖂 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. 🗵 5.
 Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.

-☐ Not Applicable
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. ☐ Not Applicable